RylandDeGregory/PSTagLib/README.md

 ### Filename improperly formatted

-* If you receive the following error message on any of your files, review the naming convention defined at the top of the [Use](#Use) section.
+* If you receive the following error message on any of your files, review the naming convention defined (default ` - `).
     * If you desire, you may modify the delimiter by which the script processes files.
 In `Set-MP3Tags.ps1`, modify the value of `$delimiter` at the top of the script.

 ```text